Apteco/flight-delay-app/README.md

   are defined as constants in the file `example_app\fs_var_names.py` which are then imported by other modules within the project.
-- These names are the FastStats short variable _reference_ (up to 8 characters long), as opposed to the _description_ which you normally see in System Explorer.
+- These names are the FastStats short variable _reference_ (up to 8 characters long), as opposed to the _description_ which you normally see in the System Explorer.
 - If you are using an unchanged copy of the original system these should mostly be the same, but the names of the virtual variables created in the previous section